- The fundamental principle is to

 - One problem with lead is that

-installation.
+installation and maintenance.
 Such damage could compromise a piston’s precision and

 options for sealing the contact between the piston and the cylinder wall.